niklas-enns/message-broker/README.md

 - [x] In-memory message queueing
     - After connecting, clients will receive messages of their subscriptions that arrived while the clients were disconnected
-- [ ] Persistent queueing
-    - During operation, the broker can be restarted and the processing continues without loss of messages
 - [x] Cancel Subscriptions

 ## Quality Backlog